ghaiklor/sails-service-cipher/README.md

 Each of Cipher instances has 4 methods:

-- encode(data, config) - Encode your data and returns Promise.
-In config you can override pre-defined config.
-- encodeSync(data, config) - Encode your data in sync mode.
-In config you can override pre-defined config.
-- decode(data, config) - Decode your data and returns Promise.
-In config you can override pre-defined config.
-- decodeSync(data, config) - Decode your data in sync mode.
-In config you can override pre-defined config.
+### encode(data, config)

+`data` - Can be any type of data that you need to encode.

+`config` - Additional configuration that will mix up to pre-defined config.

+Returns Promise.

+### encodeSync(data, config)

+`data` - Can be any type of data that you need to encode.

+`config` - Additional configuration that will mix up to pre-defined config.

+Works in sync mode, so it returns encoded data.

+### decode(data, config)

+`data` - Can be only data that you receive after `encode` or `encodeSync`.
+Cipher will try to decode this to original state.

+`config` - Additional configuration that will mix up to pre-defined config.

+Returns Promise.

+### decodeSync(data, config)

+`data` - Can be only data that you receive after `encode` or `encodeSync`.
+Cipher will try to decode this to original state.

+`config` - Additional configuration that will mix up to pre-defined config.

+Works in sync mode, so it returns decoded data.

 ## Examples

-### JWTCipher
+### JwtCipher

 ```javascript
 var jwt = CipherService.create('jwt', {